matheusdfs/a_star_python/README.md

 Behavior:
 The program receives an image, like the example below, transforms the image to a gray scale and then discretizes the image into a matrix.
 The algorithm The star runs through this matrix looking for the optimal path, using the distance of the Pythagorean theorem as a heuristic function.
 After finding the final point, the program "recapitulates" the steps it took until it forms the shortest path between the two points on the map.

+With the python library, called pygame, you can follow the progress of the algorithm through the screen that opens when the program is executed.
+The starting point appears in green, the end point in red, and the nodes that have been opened in blue.
+Upon completion of the algorithm, a yellow line is drawn showing the shortest path between the two points.